askiiart/arguably-interesting-blog/blog/using-clap.md

 # Using `clap`

 Clap stands for Command Line Argument Parser, and put simply, it's a great library for making command-line stuff with Rust.
-Even Cargo, Rust's package manager, depends on it [4], and it's been downloaded over 300 million times [5].
+Even Cargo, Rust's package manager, depends on it (*Cargo/cargo.toml at master*), and it's been downloaded over 300 million times (*Clap - Crates.io: Rust package registry*).

 Rather than going over everything clap can do, I'll go over how I've used it in my `disk-read-benchmark` program I'll be using in my next blog post.